-\begin{rmk} If one takes a colimit over refinements of the triangulation of $X$ (and hence of $\Sigma$), then the discrete holonomies $G^\Gamma$ modulo gauge transformations $G^{\Gamma^0}$ "approaches" the character variety $\operatorname{Ch}(G)=\operatorname{Hom}(\pi_1\Sigma,G)/G$, and the Poisson bracket $\{-,-\}_\text{dis}$ approaches the canonical Fock-Rosly one \cite{Fock:1998nu} on $\operatorname{Ch}(G)$ arising from Chern-Simons theory.
-This can be made more precise, but we are not concerned with this issue at the time. \end{rmk}
+\begin{rmk} If one takes a colimit over refinements of the graphs, then the discrete holonomies $G^\Gamma$ modulo gauge transformations $G^{\Gamma^0}$ "approaches" the character variety $\operatorname{Ch}(G)=\operatorname{Hom}(\pi_1\Sigma,G)//G$, and the Poisson bracket $\{-,-\}_\text{dis}$ approaches the canonical Fock-Rosly one \cite{Fock:1998nu} on functions of $\operatorname{Ch}(G)$ arising from Chern-Simons theory.
+These can be made more precise, but we are not concerned with this issue at the time. \end{rmk}

+When the function algebra $C(G)$ inherits a canonical Poisson structure from the symplectic manifold $T^*G\cong \g^*\rtimes G$, then our above prescription underlies the combinatorial quantization of 3d BF theory and the spin-networks construction \cite{Baez:1994hx}.
+The case for Chern-Simons theory, on the other hand, directly makes use of the Hopf $C^*$-algebra $H^\Gamma$ generated by the graph holonomy operators, where the quasitriangularity structure arises from the quantum $R$-matrix.

-This quantum deformed $C^*$-algebra $(C_q(G^\Gamma),\ast,\Delta)$, together with its gauge transformations $G^{\Gamma^0}$ is the main player in \cite{Alekseev:1994pa}; with both taken together, it is called the "lattice algebra $\mathcal{B}^\Gamma$ of Chern-Simons theory".
+This $C^*$-algebra $(H^\Gamma,\ast,\Delta)$, together with its gauge transformations $G^{\Gamma^0}$, is the main player in \cite{Alekseev:1994pa}; with both taken together, it is called the "lattice algebra $\mathcal{B}^\Gamma$ of Chern-Simons theory".
 Hence their categorical analogues will be the star of this paper.
-The algebra of discrete Wilson line observables extracted out of $\mathcal{B}^\Gamma$ is the main ingredient in the computation of 3-simplex scattering amplitudes in lattice Chern-Simons theory \cite{Alekseev:1994au}; this will play a more prominent role in the next paper.
+The space of Wilson line observables extracted out of $\mathcal{B}^\Gamma$ is the main ingredient in the computation of 3-simplex scattering amplitudes in lattice Chern-Simons theory \cite{Alekseev:1994au}; this will play a more prominent role in a future work.